Leasey.AI

 Some property managers are now opting for assurance schemes like renter’s insurance.
 This measure places some responsibility on the tenant and can cover loss due to theft or damage.
 Another unconventional renter’s assurance measure is the dispersion of damage coverage over multiple payments.
 This approach can make it easier on the tenant’s pocket while still offering the landlord necessary protection.

-Using Property Damage Deposits Negotiation as Fallbacks
+Negotiation of Property Damage Deposits as Fallbacks

 Though unconventional measures offer benefits, landlords should not totally dismiss the traditional damage deposit.
 It can serve as a negotiable element to attract potential tenants, adding flexibility to the leasing terms.
 Plus, having a fallback, like a conventional damage deposit, ensures you’re covered should other assurance measures fall short.